PRIMARY School AT HKA

 OUR INCLUSIVE APPROACH TO TEACHING & LEARNING

 Since our founding, we have remained committed to nurturing a diverse community of learners.
 Cultivating and celebrating an inclusive environment is an essential part of our identity as a school, and we provide a range of programmes, interventions and resources to ensure that every learner can pursue their pathway to individual excellence.
-Find out more about Learner Support, Occupational and Speech Therapies, and English Language Learning by visiting our Learner Enhancements page.
+Find out more about Learner Support, Occupational and Speech Therapies, and English Language Learning by visiting our Student Support Services page.

 We recognise the central role that communication plays in building student identity, community and understanding, and language learning is foundational to our Primary School programme.
 Our language of instruction is English, and in every classroom, interaction with English language and literature provides opportunities for students to connect with and ask questions about the wider world.
 Our Primary School teacher librarian actively collaborates with teachers at every grade level to ensure that units of study are brimming with rich and engrossing text resources.
 Every classroom has its own library, and students visit the Primary School library at least once a week to explore, research and collaborate.